mjmaenner/disabilitymeasures/ssc/index.md

 **Authors and Citation:** Silva, L. M., & Schalock, M. (2012).
 Sense and self-regulation checklist, a measure of comorbid autism symptoms: initial psychometric evidence.
 American Journal of Occupational Therapy, 66(2), 177-186.

-**Licence:** This work is licensed under the Creative Commons, http://creativecommons.org/licenses/by-nc-nd/3.0.© LMTSilva Nov.
-2011.
-This instrument is protected by copyright; it may not be altered or sold.
+**Licence:** This work is licensed under the [Creative Commons](http://creativecommons.org/licenses/by-nc-nd/3.0.© LMTSilva Nov.
+2011) This instrument is protected by copyright; it may not be altered or sold.
 Permission is granted for duplication free of charge.

 **Link to measure:**
 [Sense and Self Regulation Checklist](http://www.midss.org/sites/default/files/sense_and_self-regulation_checklist_with_instructions_-_11-28-11.pdf)